 A New Method Towards Biosensing with Biological Transistors for Homecare and POC Medical Diagnostics

-A crucial demand in healthcare is for diagnostic platforms which enable point-of-care testing.
-On-site testing at family clinical practitioners, care facilities, or bed-side in hospitals allows early diagnosis and clinical decision making, both of which are directly translated into saving lives and improving patients’ life quality.
-Still, the transition of healthcare services into point-of care testing is greatly hindered by the lack of enabling technologies combining miniaturization with accuracy, ease of operation, multiplexing, and low-cost for mass production.
+A crucial demand in healthcare is for diagnostic platforms that enable point-of-care testing.
+On-site testing at family clinical practitioners, care facilities, or bedside in hospitals can support early diagnosis and clinical decision-making, both of which directly translate into saving lives and improving patients’ quality of life.
+However, the transition of healthcare services into point-of-care testing is greatly hindered by the lack of enabling technologies combining miniaturization with accuracy, ease of operation, multiplexing, and low costs needed for feasible mass production.

 Transistor-based biosensing is the ‘holy grail’ of diagnostics.
-The convergence of the diagnostics industry with the existing advanced microelectronics chip industry implies the utilization of the most advanced high-volume production technology available today for biomedical applications, enabling stability, robustness, low noise levels and signal amplification.
-This directly translates into quantitative diagnostics with a high-end sensitivity, limit-of-detection, and dynamic range.
-Most of all, the extreme miniaturization of transistor-based biosensing supports multiplexed sensing from ultra-small samples which cannot be realized by any other existing technology.
-Still, after forty years of research, there is no transistor-based specific and label-free sensing platform commercially available for medical diagnostics.
+The convergence of the diagnostics industry with the existing advanced microelectronics chip industry ensures the utilization of the most advanced high-volume production technology available today for biomedical applications, enabling stability, robustness, low noise levels, and signal amplification.
+This directly translates into quantitative diagnostics with a high degree of sensitivity, limit-of-detection, and dynamic range.
+Crucially, the extreme miniaturization of transistor-based biosensing supports multiplexed sensing from ultra-small samples which cannot be realized using any other extant technology.
+Despite this, after 40 years of research, there is no transistor-based specific and label-free sensing platform commercially available for medical diagnostics.

-Recently, the BGU team developed and reported and new type of biological transistor which overcomes known hurdles associated with the realization of transistor-based diagnostics.
-The invention demonstrated high quality sensing in diluted serum of PSA, AFP, ferritin and estriol.
-Sensing of enzymatic activity of toxin Botulinum, and binding of organophosphates in neutral solutions, as well as sensing off DNA-enzyme interactions in neutral solution for drug development were demonstrated.
-Sensing of infection biomarkers in undiluted unfiltered milk were also shown.
+Recently, the BGU team developed and reported a new type of biological transistor that overcomes known hurdles associated with the realization of transistor-based diagnostics.
+The invention demonstrated high-quality sensing of analytes including PSA, AFP, ferritin, and estriol in diluted serum.
+It was also demonstrated to be suitable for the sensing of Botulinum toxin activity, organophosphate binding in neutral solutions, and DNA-enzyme interactions in neutral solutions for drug development applications, while also enabling the sensing of infection-related biomarkers in undiluted, unfiltered milk.
 The invention is protected by eight patent applications.